exelix11/dvr-patches/readme.md

 # dvr-patches

-This is a set of exefs patches to allow streaming most switch games with [sysdvr](https://github.com/exelix11/SysDVR)
+This is a set of exefs patches to allow streaming incompatible games with [sysdvr](https://github.com/exelix11/SysDVR)

 This is experimental and I did not test it with many games, **use at your own risk: may not work at all, cause instability and crashes or degrade performances.**